linsalrob/partie/README.md

 In a future release, we may train partie to try and recognize reconstructed genomes from metagenomes.

+# MAGS

+We have specifically labeled the 7,889 [metagenome assembled geomes](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA348753) from Phil Hugenholtz's study as MAGS.
+We will also add this label to other metagenome assembled genomes we identify.

 # Zero restrictions

 Tjere are several SRA datasets that have zero reads, zero bases, and zero data.
 We have several of those and we've denoted them as "NO DATA".
 There are a couple of explanations for these: either they have been deleted from the SRA for some reason (and probably replaced with something else), or they are protected by dbGAP or something similar.
 We're working on a solution for that.